Leo70kg/Backtesting/README.md

-# abu_backtest
+# Backtest

-A time-driven backtesting system aiming to Chinese futures and stocks markets based Python.
-Main modules include database, strategy and display UI management.
+This is an extension to the framework of AbuPy, a time-driven backtesting system based Python.
+This system is aiming to Chinese futures, stocks markets and bitcoin market.
+After several updates, accomplishing the interface of minute-level backtesting and interaction to the MySQL database.
+Moreover, the running time of the backtesting procedure decreases a lot after optimising the algorithem and using Cython.